 Dry brushing is another method that works well on textured surfaces.
 Dry brushing can be used to create highlights on raised areas.
-For example, consider using a dry brush effect to further help bring out the fur details.
+Consider using a dry brush effect to further help bring out the skin and bandage texture.
 Paint used for drybrushing is usually slightly lighter than the paint it is going over.
-For instance, in the case of the brown base color for the fur, consider drybrushing a light brown to help pop out the fur detail.
-To dry brush, lightly dip your brush into the paint, and then run it across a paper towel or other absorbent surface.
+For instance, in the case of the tan base color for the skin, consider drybrushing a light tan to emphasize the wrinkle detail.
+White drybrush over the light gray bandages will help bring out the woven texture.
+To dry brush. lightly dip your brush into the paint, and then run it across a paper towel or other absorbent surface.
 This will leave only a small amount of paint on the brush.
-Very lightly brush across the surface of the fur texture.
-The raised areas will pick up the paint, creating a highlight effect that emphasizes the texture.
+Very lightly brush across the textured surface of the plastic.
+The raised areas will pick up the paint, creating a highlight effect.
 Again, this will take some practice to achieve the right effect.